irfanzim/AtliQ-Hotel-Data-Analysis-Project/README.md

 - **fact_aggregated_bookings.csv:** Aggregated booking data with property id, total bookings, capacity etc.
 - **fact_bookings.csv:** Detailed booking transactions with information on guests, room categories, booking dates, revenue etc.

+## **Key Steps in the Project**
+**1. Data Exploration**
+- Importing Libraries:
+  - Used Pandas for data manipulation and Matplotlib for visualization.
+- Loading Datasets:
+  -  Loaded the fact_bookings.csv dataset using Pandas to begin initial analysis.
+  -  Displayed the first few rows to understand the data structure.
+- Initial Data Inspection:
+  - Checked the shape of the dataset to understand the number of rows and columns.
+  - Explored unique categories in columns like room_category to get an overview of available data types.